 - Introduction to the concept and practices of relaxation

 - Philosophy of yoga-nidra

-- Sequence of beginning and advance relaxation practices
+- Sequence the advance relaxation practices

 - 31 points relaxation exercise